whoisbma/Game-Aesthetics-SP16/class-03-fileIO/README.md

 This week we're playing with our bitmap byte parser and a small game built out of it.
 Both are in the subfolder!

 **NOTE: the byte parser is a very flawed little system for reading our bytes!
 I wrote it to keep the code relatively simple, but this means it won't always work.
 Stick to 4x4, 8x8, and 16x16 bitmaps.**

+Finally, there is another chapter of the C++ book for review of object oriented programming in this repo, and the code we wrote after class is called *oop_review.cpp*.